 Langara College reserves the right to alter or discontinue programs, courses, fees, and policies and procedures regulating admission, registration, and graduation from the College.
 Regulations affecting the student body may be changed in accordance with College governance policies and are effective as determined by the appropriate College authorities.
 Revisions apply to prospective students as well as registered students.
-Any revisions will be in the form of addenda and errata which will be available as Calendar Updates on the Langara College website.
+Please refer to the Langara College website for current information.